|

 original appeal papers and thereafter

-ordered the appeal transferred for
+appeal transferred for

 hearing and determination to